jairoprez/url-shortener-backend/README.md

 ## Installation

 1. Clone or download the project from github onto your local computer.
-2. cd into your project.
+2. cd into the project root.
 3. Install Composer Dependencies using the command **composer install**
 4. Create a copy of the **.env** file
 5. Generate an app encryption key using the command **php artisan key:generate**